Yahweasel/libav.js/docs/API.md

 are multiple sources.

 Also requires a frame pointer (`framePtr`) to use for temporary storage, which can be allocated directly or by an encoding/decoding metafunction.

+`config` can be used to pass configuration options, or pass `true` as `config` as an equivalent of `config.fin`.
 Set `fin` if these are the last input frames.

+There are multiple versions of `ff_copyout_frame`, only one of which is actually used to copy out frames.
+See the documentation of `ff_copyout_frame` above for how to use the `copyoutFrame` option.

 # Filesystem